AyrtonAlbuquerque/UTFPR/Redes de Computadores/README.md

 ## Installation

-After installing [Python 3.11](https://www.python.org/downloads/release/python-3110/) and cloning the this repo to your computer, you need to create a virtual environment to be able to compile the project, usually named `venv`.
+After installing [Python 3.11](https://www.python.org/downloads/release/python-3110/) and cloning this repo to your computer, you need to create a virtual environment to be able to compile the project, usually named `venv`.

 1. Clone the repository